AdaCore/aws/include/readme.txt

 Note that all of them have a license compatible with AWS.

-* Strings_Cutter is from Pascal Obry.
-  License GMGPL.

 * Memory_Streams generic package for sequential read/write data is from Dmitriy Anisimkov.
   License GMGPL.